Message-Mint/Back-end/README.md

 - File uploads are limited to a maximum size (configurable on the server).
 - User can only access and manage their own files.

-# WhatsApp API
+## WhatsApp API

-This API provides endpoints for managing WhatsApp instances and handling QR code authentication.
+This API provides endpoints for managing WhatsApp instances, handling QR code authentication, and generating pairing codes.
 All endpoints are protected by JWT authentication.

 ## Endpoints